 Don’t you love homemade strawberry jam, pie, or even strawberry ice cream?
-If you love these items, then why not grow strawberries yourself?
+If you love these items, then why not get into growing strawberries yourself?

 You can have the main ingredient fresh and on hand when you are up for making delicious dessert recipes.

-But what if you are unfamiliar with how to raise strawberries?
+But what if you are unfamiliar with growing strawberries?
 Don’t worry about that because I’ve got you covered.

 I’m going to share with you all you need to know to raise a successful strawberry patch.
 Here is what you need to know about growing strawberries in your backyard: